spaceexpanse/metaverse/README.md

 repository.

-To configure SpaceXpanse to use the 2016 texture installation, set the ORBITER_PLANET_TEXTURE_INSTALL_DIR entry in CMake.
+To configure SpaceXpanse to use the 2016 texture installation, set the SPACEXPANSE_PLANET_TEXTURE_INSTALL_DIR entry in CMake.
 For example, if SpaceXpanse 2016 was installed in `C:\SpaceXpanse2016`, the CMake option should be set to `C:/SpaceXpanse2016/Textures`.
 Alternatively, you can configure the texture directory after building SpaceXpanse